-OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECOR DETACH AND RETURN THIS PORTION ISC INCOME FUND, INC. The Board of Directors recommends you vote "FOR" For All Withhold All For All Except the election of each of the nominees listed below: .
-Lacept and write the number(s) of the nonlinee(s) of the line below Elect our directors for a term of one year: - Nominees: 01) Robert L. Kay 02) John O. Niemann Jr. 03) Jeffrey B. Walker 04) Dwayne L. Hyzak To approve a proposal to authorize flexibility for us, v below net asset value per share during the next 12 m the accompanying Proxy Statement. with the approval of ou conths following stock ır Board of Direct nolder approval, s ors, to offe ubject to c r and sell our shares at a price ertain limitations described in For Against NOTE : In their discretion, the proxies are authorized to vote upor such other matters as may properly con ne before tl ne meeting or any postponement or adjournm ent thereof.
+VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PC ORTION FOR YOUR RECOR THIS PROXY CARD I S VALID ONLY WE HEN SIGNEI O AND DATED.
+DETACH AND R - - ETURN THIS PORTION ON MSC INCOME FUND, INC. The Board of Directors recommends you vote "FOR" For All Withhold All For All Except To withhold authority to vote for Except" and write the number( or any individ s) of the nom ual nominee(s), minee(s) on the line nark "For All e below the election of each of the nominees listed below: 1 1.
+Elect our directors for a term of one year: Nominees: 01) Robert L. Kay 02) John O. Niemann Jr. 03) Jeffrey B. Walker 04) Dwayne L. Hyzak The Board of Directors recommends you vote "FOR" proposal 2. - To approve a proposal to authorize flexibility for us, wit below net asset value per share during the next 12 mor the accompanying Proxy Statement. h the approval of ou ths following stockh ır Board of Directo nolder approval, s ors, to offe ubject to c r and sell our shares at a price ertain limitations described in For Against Abstain NOTE : In their discretion, the proxies are authorized to vote upon su uch other matters as may properly con ne before t ne meeting or any postponement or adjournm ent thereof.
 Please sign exactly as your name(s) appear(s) hereon.
-When signior other fiduciary, please give full title as such.
-Joint owners shou must sign.
-If a corporation or partnership, please sign in full corporation or partnership. ld each sign personally.
-All holders Circular (DISACE CICALANITHIA DOVI Circular (Initial Control) Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+When signing or other fiduciary, please give full title as such.
+Joint owners should must sign.
+If a corporation or partnership, please sign in full corpora authorized officer. as attorney, executo each sign personally. te or partnership na or, administrator, All holders me by ı Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date